lambdaclass/cairo_native/README.md

 ```

 ### `cairo-native-test`

 This tool mimics the `cairo-test`
 [tool](https://github.com/starkware-libs/cairo/tree/main/crates/cairo-lang-test-runner)
-and is identical to it in interface, the only feature it doesn't have is the profiler.
+and is identical to it in interface.
+The only feature it doesn't have is the
+profiler.

 ```bash
 Compiles a Cairo project and runs all the functions marked as `#[test]`.